 Cash-on-delivery is a payment method that is still popular in many countries, but there are several disadvantages for both buyer and seller.
 One of the most notable disadvantages is that the goods can be returned and refunded.
 In addition, cash on delivery, or COD, can be a stressful way to do business.
 It can be a hassle to find a nearby bank or post office to exchange your cash for a check.

-Some businesses offer alternative options such as paying with PayPal to avoid these downsides.
-Pay by Card has also been introduced to make buying goods online easier, giving customers more flexibility to pay.
+Beyond traditional cash in advance payments, which ensure upfront payment security, some businesses offer alternative options, such as paying with PayPal, to avoid these downsides.
+Online card payments have also been introduced to make buying goods online easier, giving customers more flexibility to pay.
 This feature is also beneficial for sellers as it allows them to avoid the hassle of collecting payments from buyers.
 Some of the most popular methods include bank transfer, credit card, checks, electronic funds transfer, money orders and more.

 As technology advances, there are new ways to make more convenient purchases.
 However, one option that remains is using cash on delivery as a form of payment.
 Cash on delivery is still a standard option in emerging markets where customers might not access credit cards.
 In the past, most retailers had been reluctant to offer cash on delivery as a payment option due to the high level of fraud and lack of trust from buyers.
 However, it is essential to note inherent risks, as stated above.
 It’s also important to note that many sites now offer cash on delivery using technology to detect fraudulent transactions before they happen.